-While travel helps round out a child’s education, it can be difficult to schedule family travel with school-aged children.
-Here are three, simple steps that have worked for me.
+While travel helps round out a child’s education, it can be difficult to plan family travel with school-aged children.
+Here are three simple family travel tips that have worked for me.

 Even with a full-time job, it was relatively easy to plan family travel when my children were young and not yet in school.
 Everything from a day trip across town to a two-week road trip to visit out-of-state family was relatively simple and provided them with experiences beyond what even the best daycare or preschool could offer.